JOIN / GIVE

-Join the Legacy Society of the Virginia Museum of Contemporary Art (MOCA) and ensure the continuation of world class exhibitions and educational programs for generations to come.
-A contribution of a planned gift is a testament to the cultural value MOCA brings to our greater community and a commitment to the Museum’s future.
+Join the Legacy Society of Virginia MOCA and ensure the continuation of world-class exhibitions and educational programs for generations to come.
+A contribution of a planned gift is a testament to the cultural value Virginia MOCA brings to our greater community and a commitment to the Museum’s future.

 We would be pleased to work with you, your attorney, and/or financial advisor to formulate a gift that best meets your charitable goal.
 Planned giving requires careful consideration and evaluation of options.
-Before making a gift to the Museum, you should consult with your financial, tax, and legal advisors for a thorough analysis of your individual situation and the tax consequences and to decide which of these ways of giving might work best for you.
+Before making a gift to the Museum, you should consult with your financial, tax, and legal advisors for a thorough analysis of your situation and the tax consequences and decide which of these ways of giving might work best for you.

-These types of assets may be bequeathed to the Virginia Museum of Contemporary Art but are subject to the approval of the Gift Review Committee and concur with MOCA’s Gift Acceptance Policies and Guidelines.
+These types of assets may be bequeathed to Virginia MOCA but are subject to the approval of the Gift Review Committee and must concur with Virginia MOCA’s Gift Acceptance Policies and Guidelines.

 We recommend that you discuss the various types of trusts with your financial advisor and estate planner.